Grandturkboy/Fractal_Library/README.md

-These are all just the random code that i wrote and im somewhat proud of.
+These are all just the stuff that i wrote and im somewhat proud of.
 Feel free to mess around with it (: